-The BOG did not accept the grievance on the zakat case from the formal point of view.
-The Company filed a plea to the Royal court requesting the BOG to reconsider the verdict and restudy the case.
-The Plea was not accepted and filing of another Plea is currently under process.
+The BOG did not accept the grievance on the Zakat case from the formal point of view.
+The Company filed a plea to the Royal Court requesting the BOG to reconsider the verdict and restudy the case.
+The Plea was not accepted by the BOG and they maintained the previous decision.

 The withholding tax case was also under review at the BOG.
 A decision was issued supporting the objection related to penalties.
-Subsequent to the year end, the Company has re-appealed to the BOG in respect of withholding tax differences.
+The GAZT has re-appealed to the BOG in respect of withholding tax differences.

-The Company's zakat assessment for the years 2009 to 2011 was cleared.
-The Company filed the zakat returns for the years 2012 to 2016 and obtained the restricted zakat certificates.
+The Company's Zakat assessment for the years 2009 to 2011 was finalized and final certificate obtained.
+The Company filed the Zakat returns for the years 2012 to 2017 and obtained the restricted Zakat certificates.